You have probably reached this page because your horse has been losing weight, become skinny and thin and is lacking condition.

 2. Check the diet – if necessary complete the nutrition section of the website’s contact form so that John Chapman can evaluate it.
 Ensure good quality forage is available ad-lib.

 3. Increase the protein and energy content of your horse’s feed by adding full fat soya and/or micronised (cooked) linseed to the diet.
+The latter is of particular benefit to the veteran.
 Other quality sources include copra, milk powder, cooked peas and cooked beans.

 4. If the condition loss is only moderate, simply increasing the supply of current feed may suffice, or switch to a good conditioning mix or nut.